Answered By: Allison Ball

 Child*

-Will match all suffixes, so in this case results would include "child", "child's", and "children", among others.
+This will match all suffixes, so in this case results would include "child", "child's", and "children", among others.

 Live Chat